PhD by Research in Astronomy

 With over 18 research faculty, 17 postdoctoral researchers and 40 students from over two dozen different countries, CAS offers a vibrant, diverse and research-focused atmosphere where PhD students help conduct – and learn how to lead – cutting-edge research.

 With expertise in optical, infrared and radio astronomy, computational and theoretical astrophysics, we observe, imagine and even simulate the most exciting astrophysical phenomena.
 Our research strengths cover all major areas of astronomy, from cosmology and the large-scale structure of the Universe, to quasars and the most distant known galaxies, to clusters and groups of galaxies, down to our own Milky Way, its structure and fascinating contents: stars, planets, pulsars, neutron stars and globular clusters.
 We also research 3-D visualisation techniques and applications of advanced scientific computing.
 Our latest research results are highlighted in our news section.

 The world's best telescopes

 We have access to the Keck twin 10-metre telescopes!
-The Keck Observatory in Hawaii comprises the world's largest optical telescopes and CAS astronomers are now observing there for up to 20 nights per year.
+The Keck Observatory in Hawaii comprises the world's largest optical telescopes and CAS astronomers are now observing there for 15 nights per year.
 You could too!
 Read more about it in Swinburne Magazine.
 CAS astronomers are also regularly awarded observing time at major national, international and space-based observatories covering the entire electromagnetic spectrum.

 CAS is also home to 'The Green Machine' and the GPU-based 'gSTAR', two of Australia's most powerful supercomputers.
 These are excellent research tools in key areas of astronomy ranging from simulations of large-scale structure formation to the processing of enormous data volumes collected from radio telescopes.
 They are also used to render 3-D animations and movies promoting and explaining astronomy to the broader community.
 CAS is the only astronomy department in the southern hemisphere with its own supercomputers.